LGBTQIA-Owned & Operated Businesses in Durham

 Everlou Coffee Co.

 Relatively new to Durham's bustling coffee scene, Everlou has quickly become a safe space for all and a community hub.
 The oat milk-based shop on Mangum St. frequently hosts pop-ups for smaller, independently owned businesses and fundraisers for local causes.
-Check out their seasonal menus — with everything from lemon crisp lattes and sparking strawberry acai lemonade to pumpkin pie and salted maple lattes — and follow their Instagram account to know which flavors are on the latest menu.
+Check out their seasonal menus — with everything from lemon crisp lattes and sparkling strawberry acai lemonade to pumpkin pie and salted maple lattes — and follow their Instagram account to know which flavors are on the latest menu.

 GRUB Durham